qyliu-hkust/learnedbench/README.md

 Run experiments of RSMI: `bash rsmi.sh`

+The results are put in `/project_root/results`, and the figure drawing Jupyter notebooks are put in `/project_root/figures`.

 ## Refence
 [1] Haixin Wang, Xiaoyi Fu, Jianliang Xu, and Hua Lu.
 2019.
 Learned Index for Spatial Queries.
 In MDM.
 IEEE, 569–574.